cs161-staff/textbook/principles/principles.md

 taken many steps to warn people away from running with Administrator privileges, so things have gotten better in this respect.

-## Use fail-safe defaults.

-Use default-deny polices.
-Start by denying all access, then allow only that which has been explicitly permitted.
-Ensure that if the security mechanisms fail or crash, they will default to secure behavior, not to insecure behavior.

-Example: the way that _firewalls_ work, they must explicitly decide to forward a given packet or else the packet is lost (dropped).
-If a firewall suffers a failure, no packets will be forwarded.
-Thus, a firewall fails safe.
-This is good for security.
-It would be much more dangerous if it had fail-open behavior, since then all an attacker would need to do is wait for the firewall to crash (or induce a crash) and then the fort is wide open.

 ## Separation of responsibility.

 Split up privilege, so no one person or program has complete power.
 Require more than one party to approve before access is granted.

-Examples: In a nuclear missile silo, two launch officers must agree before the missile can be launched.
+In a nuclear missile silo, for example, two launch officers must agree before the missile can be launched.

-Example: In a movie theater, you pay the teller and get a ticket stub; then when you enter the movie theater, a separate employee tears your ticket in half and collects one half of it, putting it into a lockbox.
+Another example of this principle in action is in a  movie theater, where you pay the teller and get a ticket stub; then when you enter the movie theater, a separate employee tears your ticket in half and collects one half of it, putting it into a lockbox.
 Why bother giving you a ticket that 10 feet later is going to be collected from you?
 One answer is that